Brufoli sottopelle: la skincare routine per eliminarli

 Can stress cause pimples?
 The answer is yes.

-Take, for example, stress acne: when we are tense, the body releases stress hormones, including cortisol, which can increase sebum production, raising the likelihood of developing comedones and under-the-skin pimples.
+Take, for example, stress-induced acne: when we’re stressed, our body releases stress hormones, including cortisol, which can increase sebum productionincreasing your risk of developing comedones and under-the-skin pimples.

 NO MORE UNDER-THE-SKIN PIMPLES WITH SKIN FIRST PRODUCTS

-Now that we’ve covered the best routine for getting rid of under-the-skin pimples, all that’s left is to use the correct and specific dermocosmetic treatment.
+Now that we’ve covered the best routine for getting rid of under-the-skin pimples, all that’s left is to use the correct, targeted dermatocosmetic treatment.

-If cosmetic treatment alone is not enough to eliminate impurities, book a dermatological appointment so you can start a more specific and targeted treatment plan.
-And don’t forget to keep reading us to stay up to date with the Doctor’s tips!
+If cosmetic treatments alone aren’t enough to clear up your skin, schedule an appointment with a dermatologist to pursue a more targeted, personalized treatment plan.
+And don’t forget to keep reading our content to stay up to date on the Doctor’s tips!